 Your portfolio may include examples of freehand drawing, sketches of still life objects, the human figure, animals, portraiture, painting, sculpture, architecture, print, poster and sign design, as well as computer graphic work.
 Class projects and photos of production work are also encouraged for submission.

 Feel free to choose a format or a mix of formats that is convenient for you – digital files, photos, sketchbooks, scrapbooks, color photocopies, or slides.

-For those interested in the Musical Theatre Immersion program, auditions will be held this year on January 25 and February 1, 2020 in the MSU Auditorium.
-Any full-time undergraduate student is eligible to audition for the program.
+For those interested in the Musical Theatre Minor program, IN PERSON auditions will be held this year on February 5 and February 26, 2022 at the MSU Auditorium Building, 3rd Floor, Room 305.
+542 Auditorium Rd.
+East Lansing, MI

 The audition will consist of:

 1. Please prepare TWO contrasting, 32-bar cuts from musicals that best show off your voice and range.

 2. Please prepare a monologue no longer than one minute.

 3. You should bring appropriate and marked sheet music in the proper key, with sheet protectors and in a binder

 If you cannot make an in-person audition, please email Brad Willcuts at firstname.lastname@example.org to discuss sending in a pre-recorded audition.

 You may sign up for an audition by using the link below as well as upload your headshot and resume.